jakelazaroff/redux-keep/README.md

 ### Customizing 👩🏼‍🔧

 By default, your state will be stringified and parsed as JSON.
-If you need finer control over how your state is transformed, we accept two functions called just that!
+If you need finer control over how your state is transformed, you can specify `save` and `load` functions:

 ```javascript
 keep({